b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 Personally, I prefer the latter.

 Let's see how it works.
-Remember the `getAvg` function that we wrote ourselves.
-Well, [Statistics](https://docs.julialang.org/en/v1/stdlib/Statistics/) got it for you (here it is named `mean`).
+Remember the `getSum` and `getAvg` functions that we wrote ourselves.
+Well, Julia got build-in [sum](https://docs.julialang.org/en/v1/base/collections/#Base.sum) and [Statistics](https://docs.julialang.org/en/v1/stdlib/Statistics/) got [mean](https://docs.julialang.org/en/v1/stdlib/Statistics/#Statistics.mean).
 To use it I type at the top of my file (it is a good practice to do so):

 ```jl